Published On: December 4, 2021

 Apart from that another disadvantage that cryptocurrency have is that they are slow to process.

 For example, Bitcoin miners take 3 to 7 transactions per second.
 Whereas Visa can process over 24000 transactions per second.

-Scams have also become common in crypto world.
-The crypto experts can exploit people since there are no strict regulations the experts can buy cheap tokens and then hype them up in the mainstream media to cause a demand spike.
+Scams have also become common in the crypto world.
+The crypto experts can exploit people since there are no strict regulations.
+The experts can buy cheap tokens and then hype them up in the mainstream media to cause a demand spike.

 This demand spike helps them to get handsome profits while the other loses their money.

-Another problem that cryptocurrencies faces is the lack of consistency.
+Another problem that cryptocurrencies face is the lack of consistency.

 However, what every web agency will tell you, is that decentralization is both cryptocurrency’s greatest asset and largest risk.

 When we take a look at distributed apps, they run on networked computers and the actions made are regulated through shared memory or by exchanging messages between different instances of the app.